 It all started with a bedtime legend.
 This was the first time you got acquainted to a mysterious, short statured human while you were you were told Aesop’s fables at your bedtimes.
-By the time you could have realized that dwarfs are real, that dwarfs are the only creatures that you read about, amongst all those mermaids, giants, and meta-humans, with whom you got acquainted to – that actually existed in real life.
-As you matured and started to gain sense of things, the image was pummeled by dwarfs appearing in circuses, dancing to the tunes of their ‘master’, or perhaps those ads whereby a ‘chotu’ would appear to the scene to submit to his supervisors’ derogatory call at a mechanic’s shop, or a dhaaba.
+By the time you could have realized that dwarfs are real, that dwarfs are the only creatures that you read about, reality surfaced: you, amongst every other mythical creature, that you came across, saw a dwarf in real life.
+As you matured and started to gain sense of things, the image was pummeled further by some people with a short stature, who would appear in circuses, dancing to the tunes of their ‘master’, or perhaps those in TV commercials whereby a ‘chotu’ would appear to the scene to submit to his supervisors’ derogatory call at a mechanic’s shop, or a dhaaba.

 Your mind was corrupted to an extent that it became an emblem for advertisers to showcase myopic mothers of what their children could possibly be if they didn’t nurture their children with a specific diet plan, or were subject to a superficial “force”.
-If that wasn’t enough, there was enough content on the media to plague the minds of our people with ‘choti dunya’, in case they saw anyone who suffered from achondroplasia or was a subject of a small stature.
+If that wasn’t enough, there was enough content on the media to plague the minds of our people with ‘choti dunya’, when they saw someone who suffered from achondroplasia or was a subject of a small stature.

 But in a world of masks, misrepresentations, subtle and vast distortions, truth is rarely glimpsed.
 In my case, as reality surfaced, the world saw a more altruistic, a realistic version of dwarfs in the television series, Game of Thrones, whereby Peter Dinklage plays the role of Tyrion Lannister.
 It was at this point in time I realized one thing: we, the “normal” people, or those with a rather orthodox stature – we are all the same.
 This clash of identities with which we demarcate our boundaries, we are all the same, separated by a thinnest filament of who we are.